jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     img: "/img/icon-number-06.jpg"
     nameimg: reason6
     title: Organization and Minimum Waiting Time
-    paragraph: We value and respect your time, that is why We Work Under a Prior Appointment System that allows us to Optimize Our Service.
+    paragraph: We value and respect your time, that is why, We Work Under a Prior Appointment System that allows us to Optimize Our Service.
   - type: 1
     img: "/img/icon-number-07.jpg"
     nameimg: reason7